neonephos/community/governing_board/current_governing_board.md

 <img src="../assets/gb_logo.png" alt="GB Logo" width="500"/>

 Welcome!
-Here you will find all necessary information regarding our sitting Governing Board (GB).
+Here you will find all necessary information regarding our Governing Board (GB).

 ## Meetings

-The meetings are open to GB members and invited guests.
-The dates are announced to the members via the private mailing list.
+Meetings are open to Governing Board members and invited guests.
+Dates are announced to members via the private mailing list.

 ## Members